dbcls/website/services/TogoDX_en.md

 # TogoDX/Human
 ## What is TogoDX?
-TogoDX (Togo Data eXplorer) is a framework for integrated exploration of various databases in the life sciences, using a Knowledge Graph.
+TogoDX (Togo Data eXplorer) is a framework for integrated exploration of various databases in the life sciences, using a knowledge graph.
 TogoDX aims to provide a new mechanism for flexibly extracting useful data for data science by filtering with various attributes of each dataset.

 ### Conceptual diagram of TogoDX